ericwoud/buildRKarch/README.md

 Insert the SD card and powerup, login with user root and password admin.
 To start ssh to the board:

 ```
-ssh root@192.168.1.5
+ssh root@192.168.1.7
 ```

 Now install gnome and kodi including hardware decoding:
 ```
 rockchip-postinstall
 ```
 It is also possible to execute rockchip-postinstall from inside the chroot.
-You could use option `-p` fot this.
+You could use option `-p` for this.

 You can either start gnome with:
 ```